-In voluntary bankruptcy, petitioners lodge a petition with the court to go bankrupt.
+In a voluntary bankruptcy, petitioners lodge a petition with the court to go bankrupt.
 This is called a debtor’s petition.

-In involuntary bankruptcy, creditors (who have been unable to recover debts totaling $5,000) can take action against you to have a court declare you bankrupt.
+In an involuntary bankruptcy, creditors (who have been unable to recover debts totaling $5,000) can take action against you to have a court declare you bankrupt.
 This is called a sequestration order.

 The appointment of a trustee happens within two weeks of the initial filing.
-A debtor is considered legally bankruptcy for 3 years from the day the bankruptcy is declared, but appears on a credit report for five years.
+A debtor is considered legally bankrupt for 3 years from the day the bankruptcy is declared, but appears on a credit report for five years.
 During these three years, the debtor is under certain restrictions, including travel out of the country.
 A debtor will also need to provide details of assets and income to their trustee.

 Just as in the US, debts are considered “secured” (like a mortgage) and some are “unsecured” (like a line of credit) and are treated differently in bankruptcy, just like the US.

-When a bankruptcy is discharged, a debtor is released from nearly all debts with the exception of child support, court fines, Centrelink (a Government agency that assists low income residents), and higher education debts.
+When a bankruptcy is discharged, a debtor is released from nearly all debts with the exception of child support, court fines, Centrelink (a Government agency that assists low-income residents), and higher education debts.

 Bankruptcy in the UK